 The monitoring program/scientific activities at the Abisko Station are to a large extent the result of internal intentions and ideas.
-Several of the visiting scientists have, however, independently come to Abisko and conducted their research without involvement of the station management.
+Of course several of the visiting scientists have independently come to Abisko and conducted their research without involvement of the Station leaders.